rolandpo/vulnerabilities/README.md

 Due to the eliptic curve being symmetric about the x-axis, each valid signature has a complementary signature, possible to be calculated without knowing the private key from which it is derived.
 This means that checking for whether a signature has been used is not sufficient in protecting against malicious activity.
 If the signature is part of a signed message hash, previously signed messages could be replayed.

+# Shadowing state variables

+Variables of the same name can have diffrent values across multiple contracts, which can lead to unintended behaviour if one contract inherits from another with the inherited variable value overriden.

+# Weak randomness

+Pseudorandom variables, such as block.timestamp, blockhash and block.prevrandao are not reliable for generating randomness since the blockchain is entirely deterministic.
+Randomness should be generated using oracle solutions, such as Chainlink VRF.

+# Signature replay attacks

+To protect against signature replay attacks, only new hashes should be processed.
+Every processed message hash should be stored and compared to new one.
+The address of the contract should be included in the message hash to avoid the message being used in other contracts.
+The message hash should never be generated using the signature because of signature malleability.

 # Other

 ERC3156 flash loan